The duration of Iran´s hyperinflation?

 Hyperinflation was defined by the International Accounting Standards Board in IAS 29 Financial Reporting in Hyperinflationary Economies, Par.
 3 in 1989 as cumulative inflation over three years approaching or exceeding 100 percent; i.e., 26 percent annual inflation for three years in a row.

-This is the generally accepted definition of hyperinflation since 1989 followed by millions of accountants in all countries (more than 140) implementing International Financial Reporting Standards.
+This is the generally accepted definition of hyperinflation since 1989 followed by millions of accountants and economists in all countries (more than 140) implementing International Financial Reporting Standards.
 It is also the definition followed by the American Institute of Certified Public Accountant´s Centre for Audit Quality´s International Practices Task Force and the US Securities and Exchange Commission.

 Brazil was in very high and hyperinflation during 30 years from 1964 to 1994 according to the Central Bank of Brazil.
 According to Gustavo Franco, the ex-Governor of the Central Bank of Brazil and one of the architects of the very successful Real Plan, just his team took 10 years from 1984 to 1994 to finally beat hyperinflation with the Unidade Real de Valor daily index and the Real Plan.